-This document is high-level response to the OfCom 2008 revised statement of policy on the persistent misuse of an electronic communications network or service (for the statement of policy, please visit: http://www.ofcom.org.uk/consult/condocs/persistent_misuse/statement/misuse_statement.pdf).
-As such, it addresses the points raised by OfCom in the revised statement of policy and supersedes any guidance supplied that relates to the 2006 statement of policy OfCom supplied detailing its approach to section 131 of the Communications Act (2003).
-Cisco recommends the use of Cisco® Outbound Option Version 7.5(2) going forward for compliance purposes.
+This document is high-level response to the Office of Communications Act (Ofcom) 2010 revised statement of policy on the persistent misuse of an electronic communications network or service (for the statement of policy, please visit: http://www.ofcom.org.uk/consult/condocs/persistent_misuse/statement/misuse_statement.pdf).
+As such, it addresses the points raised by Ofcom in the revised statement of policy and supersedes any guidance supplied that relates to the 2006 statement of policy Ofcom supplied detailing its approach to section 131 of the Office of Communications Act (2003).
+Cisco recommends the use of Cisco® Outbound Option Version 10.5(2) and later for compliance purposes.

 1. The "abandoned call" rate shall be no more than 3 percent of "live call", calculated per campaign (i.e. across call centres) or per call centre (i.e. across campaigns) over any 24-hour period and shall include a reasoned estimate of Answer Machine Detection (AMD) false positives.